 Source: Plum Pie

 Unless you have a big family, this vegan Plum Pie by Nele Liivlaid will last for at least 3-4 days.
-Imagine how nice it will be to grab a piece from fridge in the afternoon, top it with coconut cream or vegan ice cream, and enjoy every bite with a good cup of tea or coffee!
+Imagine how nice it will be to grab a piece from the fridge in the afternoon, top it with coconut cream or vegan ice cream, and enjoy every bite with a good cup of tea or coffee!
 A light and crumby crust is topped with warm plums that are mixed with autumnal spices like cardamom, cinnamon, and ginger.
 Strangely enough, plums get quite sour when heated, so sweetener(s) need to be added.
 Since there will be quite a bit of plum juices flowing, psyllium husk powder soaks in the excess liquids.
 This vegan plum pie is perfect for holiday parties or midnight snacks.
 It’s quite healthy and super delicious!

 3. Pumpkin Pie With Coconut Whip and Candied Pecans